phylyc/cngpld/README.md

 You can edit `build.sh` to generate additional coordinates for additional genomes.
 See `Makefile`.

-5. Generate the documentation for required for this package and install the package using `devtools`.
+5. Navigate to the directory of the repository in your R environment.
+Generate the documentation for required for this package and install the package using `devtools`.

 ```
 library(devtools)